Publish an ASP.NET Web App to an Azure VM from Visual Studio

 Click OK to begin publishing.

-When prompted for credentials, supply the username and password of a user account on the target VM that is configured with publishing rights (typically the admin username and password used when creating the VM).
+When prompted for credentials, supply the username and password of a user account on the target VM that is configured with publishing rights.
+These credentials are typically the admin username and password used when creating the VM.

 Accept the security certificate.

 Watch the Output window to check the progress of the publish operation.

 If publishing is successful, a browser launches to open the URL of the newly published site.

 You have now successfully published your web app to an Azure virtual machine.

 Publish Page Options